 Married with two daughters, he has lived in Dunblane since 1996.
 He is an Elder in the Church of Scotland and currently Presbytery Elder.
 In that latter role he has also recently served as an Interim Moderator.

 Dr Mary Hepburn first trained as a general practitioner and then as an obstetrician and gyneacologist.
 Concerned with health inequalities and the impact of poverty on health she established and was consultant in charge of the Glasgow Women’s Reproductive Health Service for women with socially disadvantaged backgrounds.
-This developed into the medically led component of the Glasgow Special Needs in Pregnancy Service of which she is still the consultant in charge.
+This developed into the medically led component of the Glasgow Special Needs in Pregnancy Service of which she remained consultant in charge until her retirement from clinical practice in 2014.
 For more than 30 years she has been directly involved in service provision for women who experience a large range of problems including use of alcohol and other drugs, HIV and other blood borne virus infections, mental illness and experience of violence and abuse.

 She has advised on service design and delivery in other centres nationally and internationally and has contributed to the development of government policy and guidelines for health and social management of vulnerable women and their families.
 She has also worked for many years with WHO, UNICEF and other NGOs in international training and service development for women with similar isues, in particular use of alcohol and other drugs and HIV infection.